Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Problem Formulation

-Based on the above discussions, the sum-rate maximization problem can be formulated as where constraint \eqref{con:theta} relates the scattering matrix $\bthe$ with $\bB$, constraint \eqref{con:B} is to ensure that the reconfigurable impedance network is reciprocal and complies with the specified architecture, and \eqref{con:power} is the transmit power constraint with $P_T$ being the maximum transmit power.
+where constraint \eqref{con:theta} relates the scattering matrix $\bthe$ with $\bB$, constraint \eqref{con:B} is to ensure that the reconfigurable impedance network is reciprocal\footnote{For non-reciprocal RISs, there is no symmetric constraint, which simplifies the corresponding optimization problem.
+Our proposed framework is directly applicable in this case.} and complies with the specified architecture, and \eqref{con:power} is the transmit power constraint with $P_T$ being the maximum transmit power.